benzol45/MT_general/README.md

 ## Marking
 Don't have it now.
 Link to repository will be here.

-UI for select pool of labels and application labels to product units.
+UI for selecting pool of labels and applicateing labels to product units.
-Get information about unused labels from **Code store** and send to **Code store** information about application.
+Gets information about unused labels from **Code store** and sends to **Code store** information about applicate.

 ## REST API for connect ERP system
 Don't have it now.
 Link to repository will be here.